 Fodor's Expert Review Quseir Fort

 Quseir Fort was one of many strategically located military posts that the Ottoman Turks built along the Red Sea Coast, and it was one of the chief posts that the Napoleonic Expedition in 1799 thoroughly bombed and then rebuilt.
-It is estimated that the fort was commissioned in the early 16th century during Ottoman rule by the sharifs of Mecca and Medina.
-They wanted to protect the hajj route and to maintain control of the passage of goods against the threat posed by the Portuguese fleet: the area around el-Quseir was a profitable granary for wheat and coffee from Yemen, and the most valuable spices of India and Persia were reloaded here.
-A small museum displays find uncovered during excavation work at the site.
+It is estimated that the fort was commissioned in the early 16th century by the sharifs of Mecca and Medina.
+They wanted to protect the hajj route and to maintain control of the passage of goods against the threat posed by the Portuguese fleet.
+(The area around El-Quseir was a profitable granary for wheat and coffee from Yemen, and the most valuable spices of India and Persia were reloaded here.)
+Although the fort is a bit run down, it has a small museum containing finds uncovered during excavation work at the site.